-2.2.15.
-The board of directors should have explicit responsibility for establishing a comprehensive disclosure and feedback mechanism for soliciting views from direct participants, indirect participants and other relevant stakeholders to inform the board's decision-making regarding the CCP's margin system, the stress-testing methodology and stress-testing results.
-21 Instituting a feedback mechanism ensures that the board is informed of, and considers for the purposes of internal review, any concerns expressed by such parties with respect to the CCP's risk management framework, including the margin system and stress-testing framework.
-To achieve these results, the board should ensure that the mechanism employed is properly implemented and carried out on an ongoing basis.
-In establishing such a mechanism, the board should specifically contemplate a predetermined frequency of its communication with direct participants and any other relevant stakeholders.
+2.2.18.
+As a general matter, the board has ultimate responsibility for establishing a comprehensive disclosure and feedback mechanism for soliciting views from direct participants, indirect participants and other relevant stakeholders to inform the board's decision-making regarding the CCP's risk-management framework.
+Consistent with paragraph 1.2.1, this guidance relates to disclosure and feedback for reviewing the margin system, the stress-testing methodology, the appropriate sizing of prefunded financial resources and a CCP's contribution of its financial resources to losses.

+2.2.19.
+Instituting a feedback mechanism ensures that the board is informed of, and considers for the purposes of internal review, any concerns expressed by direct participants, indirect participants and other relevant stakeholders with respect to the CCP's risk-management framework.
+To achieve these objectives, the board should take steps to ensure that the feedback mechanism employed is properly implemented and is carried out on an ongoing basis.
+In establishing such a mechanism, the board should specifically contemplate an appropriate predetermined frequency of communication with participants and any other relevant stakeholders.
 In addition, the mechanism should be designed to enable the CCP to draw upon the relevant expertise and perspectives of all relevant stakeholders.